apache/druid/docs/multi-stage-query/reference.md

 - You can export to Amazon S3, Google GCS, or local storage.
 - The destination provided should contain no other files or directories.

-When you export data, use SET to restrict `rowsPerPage` to control the size of exported files.
-For example:
+When you export data, use the `rowsPerPage` context parameter to restrict the size of exported files.
+When the number of rows in the result set exceeds the value of the parameter, Druid splits the output into multiple files.
 The following statement shows the format of a SQL query using EXTERN to export rows:

 ```sql